 A wire’s color tells you the purpose of the wire.
 Typically, white wires are neutral wires, green or bare wires are ground wires and any other color is a hot wire that carries an electrical current.

-- White insulation: Typically considered neutral, but can sometimes be used as a hot lead in certain situations, such as switch loops.
+- White insulation: Typically considered neutral but can sometimes be used as a hot lead in certain situations, such as switch loops.
 In existing wiring jobs, white wires may also be marked with black or red to indicate that it’s now a hot wire.

 - Green insulation and bare copper: Ground wire.

 Safety: A neutral can be just as dangerous as a hot wire, with the potential to electrocute you or to "ground out" and electrify any metal it meets.
 Treat every wire as though it’s a hot wire.
 If you have any uncertainty as to whether a white wire is used as neutral or hot in a project, check with a professional electrician.

-- “NM” stands for non-metallic, which refers to the flexible, typically PVC sheathing surrounding the cable; “B” = a heat rating of 194 degrees Fahrenheit, ensuring that wires can operate at certain levels without overheating.
+- “NM” stands for non-metallic, which refers to the flexible, typically PVC sheathing surrounding the cable.
+“B” indicates a heat rating of 194-degrees Fahrenheit, ensuring that its interior wires can operate at certain levels without overheating.